blukatdevelopment/UnchainedWorlds/fantasy/rule_supplements/player_handbook.md

 ### Level 2
 #### Specialty
 Choose one specialty:
-- Swords: Skill bonus for swords is now 2d6.
+<br>- Swords: Skill bonus for swords is now 2d6.
 You may dual-wield swords to make multi-attacks(2).
-- Bows: Skill bonus for bows is now 2d6.
+<br>- Bows: Skill bonus for bows is now 2d6.
 You may multi-attack(2) with bows if you do not move that turn.
-- Pugilist: Skill bonus for unarmed attacks is now 2d6.
+<br>- Pugilist: Skill bonus for unarmed attacks is now 2d6.
 May dual wield fists to make multi-attack(2).
-- Armorer: Worn armor(not shields) grants an extra +1 armor value and +5 durability value.
+<br>- Armorer: Worn armor(not shields) grants an extra +1 armor value and +5 durability value.
-- Tunnel Fighter: You may attack creatures within 10ft normally even without sight.
+<br>- Tunnel Fighter: You may attack creatures within 10ft normally even without sight.
-- Crossbows: You may reload crossbows as part of firing them.
+<br>- Crossbows: You may reload crossbows as part of firing them.
 Skill bonus for crossbows is now 2d6.

 ### Level 3
 #### Advanced Technique